 Count P. N. Apraksin

 Tall, with a greying moustache and a small beard.
 Slightly paunchy.
-He speaks in a loud voice, with ardour but unkindly, and for some reason he seems to be insincere.
+He speaks in a loud voice, with ardor but unkindly, and for some reason, he seems to be insincere.
 The contrast between his tired, almost dead eyes and his very mobile mouth is striking.

 A. M. Maslennikov

 Member of the Supreme Monarchist Council, a former member of the Duma.
 A tall old man with a regular and rosy face.
 He loves company and good chat, but he has a weak and dull personality.

 A dry old man with a grey, pointed beard and a long nose.
 A bald and twisted skull.
 He limps a little and keeps himself to himself.
 He treats everything with an original touch and scepticism.
 There is something genuine and distinctive about him.